-1 squidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are sented by delivering cash or another financial asset.
-The Company's approach to managing liquidity is to ensure, as fat as possible, that it will have sufficient liquidity to meet its habilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risking throughout the company's reputation.
+Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
+The Company's approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to Company's reputation

 Management monitors rolling forecasts of the Company's liquidity position and cash and cash equivalents on the basis of expected cash flows to ensure it has sufficient cash to meet operational needs.
-Such linecasting takes into consideration the Company's debt refinancing plans, undrawn committed borrowing facilities and coverant compliance.
+Such forecasting takes into consideration the Company's debt refinancing plans, undrawn committed borrowing facilities and covenant compliance

-Ultimate responsibility for liquidity risk management rests with the Board of Directors of the Company, which has established an appropriate liquidity risk management framework for the management of the Company's short-term, medium term and song-term funding and liquidity management requirements
+Ultimate responsibility for liquidity risk management rests with the Board of Directors, which has established an appropriate liquidity risk management framework for the management of the Company's short-term, medium term and long-term funding and liquidity management requirements.